 - Pay debts.
 Use your loans to pay down debt and pay your loan back with interest to supercharge your policy’s cash value.

 - Buy assets, such as cash flow real estate.
 Consider using the cash flow to repay your policy loan.
-Once your loan is paid back, buy another property.
+Once your loan is paid back, buy another property and use the cash flow to buy more cash value life insurance.
 Wash, rinse, repeat!

 - Pay for college; yours or your kids.
 Consider life insurance for children as a great way to teach your kids about money and save for college and a future home.